-refers to children aged 2.5 years or more in Belgium (French and Flemish Communities) and to children aged 4 years or more in Greece, the Netherlands and Liechtenstein.
+refers to children aged 2 years or more in France, 2.5 years or more In Belgium (French and Flemish Communities) and to children aged 4 years or more in Greece, the Netherlands and Liechtenstein.

 2. ACHIEVEMENT IN BASIC SKILLS